EXTRADEEN/holberton-low_level_programming/bit_manipulation/README.md

-2-get_bit - A function that returns the value of a bit at a given index 3-set_bit - A function that sets the value of a bit to 1 at given index 4-clear_bit - A function that sets the value of a bit to 0 at given index
+2-get_bit - A function that returns the value of a bit at a given index 3-set_bit - A function that sets the value of a bit to 1 at given index 4-clear_bit - A function that sets the value of a bit to 0 at given index 5-flip_bits - A function that returns the number of bits you would need to flip to get from one number to onother